fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/hr-provisioning/hr-systems/evolution-hr.md

 ## Required HR configuration

-In order for Fortytwo to connect to the HR system, we require a **Client ID** and **Client secret** configured under API access.
+In order for Fortytwo to connect to the HR system, we require a **Client ID** and **Client secret** configured under API access, to access the [this API](https://4human-api-doc-prod.s3.eu-west-1.amazonaws.com/prod/index.html#/).
 Please provide this to your Fortytwo contact during the initial phase of implementation.

 ## Schema used for attribute mapping